-Former president of World Igbo Congress and Texas-based Professor of Electrical Engineering, Professor Kalu Diogu, has called on President Muhammadu Buhari and leadership of All Progressives Congress (APC) to consider zoning the 2023 presidential ticket to the South East for stability sake.
+Former President of World Igbo Congress and Texas based Professor of Electrical Engineering, Prof Kalu Diogu, has called on President Muhammadu Buhari and leadership of All Progressives Congress (APC) to consider zoning the 2023 presidential ticket to the Southeast for stability sake.

-Professor Diogu said the Igbo in Diaspora are worried that a section of the country wants to cause disaffection and disunity in the country by promoting propaganda against the South East.
+Prof Diogu said that the Igbo in the Diaspora are worried that a section of the country wants to cause disaffection and disunity in the country by promoting propaganda against the Southeast.

 According to the him, “it is for the stability of Nigeria and for the sake of equity and fairness that a president of Igbo extraction should be produced in 2023.”

 Diogu, who spoke in an interview with BBC Igbo on Saturday, said that he was particular about APC because it’s the ruling party, adding that he was optimistic that the People’s Democratic Party will also consider giving its presidential ticket to a South easterner.